 To quickly resolve redundant queries received through email, you should use a segregation funnel to filter out frequently asked support queries from the complex ones.
 Once this is done, you can easily create a workflow to resolve the redundant queries instantly and reply to the customer, without making the customers wait.

 And, because Millennial customers value UGC, they also want to express their opinions openly about the product online.
-In fact, 64% of millennials say companies should offer more ways to share their opinions online.
+In fact, 64% of millennial customers say companies should offer more ways to share their opinions online.

 In the previous section, we talked about replacing old school self-service support methods such as support forums with an interactive walkthrough.
 Then why are we emphasizing again on the need for a support forum?
 Because you don’t need a support forum to provide self-service support but you need one to let your customers express their opinions openly, it will be more of a discussion forum than a forum for support.
 If users don’t find a place for discussion on your website, they might adhere to social media for the same.
 Social media as a channel can either build or break your company’s reputation.
 But, if customers use to it express negative reviews, then you know where’s your company reputation heading to.